ashlyngunderwood/luxury-customer-behavior-analysis/README.md

 # Luxury Customer Behavior Analysis
-This project analyzes customer purchasing behavior using transactional retail data to identify high-value customer segments, revenue concentration, and key drivers of customer value.
+This project analyzes transactional retail data to identify high-value customer segments, quantify revenue concentration, and uncover the key behavioral drivers behind customer value

 ## Overview
-The analysis focuses on understanding how revenue is distributed across customers and what differentiates high-value customers from lower-value segments.
+The objective of this analysis was to determine how revenue is distributed across customers and to understand what differentiates high-value customers from the rest of the customer base.

-Key areas of analysis include:
+Key areas of focus include:
-- Revenue concentration
+- Revenue concentration across customer segments
-- Customer segmentation
+- Behavioral differences by segment
-- Purchase frequency
+- Purchase frequency and repeat behavior
-- Average order value
+- Average order value (AOV) as a driver of customer value

 ## Tools & Technologies
 - Python (pandas, numpy, matplotlib)
 - Jupyter Notebook
-- Tableau (for visualization and dashboarding)
+- Tableau (dashboard development and visualization)

 ## Data Preparation
-- Standardized column names for consistency
+- Standardized column naming conventions for consistency
-- Removed records with missing customer IDs
+- Removed incomplete records (missing customer IDs)
 - Created a revenue metric (Quantity × Price)
-- Ensured appropriate data types for analysis
+- Validated and corrected data types for analysis

 ## Customer-Level Analysis
 Transaction-level data was aggregated to the customer level to calculate:
 - Total revenue per customer
 - Purchase frequency
 - Average order value

+This enabled a shift from transactional reporting to customer-centric analysis, allowing for more meaningful segmentation and insights.

 ## Customer Segmentation
 Customers were segmented into quartiles based on total revenue: